|Shopping cart is empty.|

 Overweight by 40 or more pounds

-FYI…As blood sugar drops you begin to burn calories from carbohydrates and lean muscle – NOT stored body fat.
+FYI…As your blood sugar drops you begin to burn calories from carbohydrates and lean muscle – NOT stored body fat.